-For resident and non-resident graduate degree program students, the academic program consists of a core course, including Theater Security Decision Making, Strategy and War, and Joint Maritime Operations, prescribed academic conferences, and an elective course of study consisting of three elective courses.
-For all other nonresident intermediate-level programs, the core, academic program consists of Theater Security Decision Making, Strategy and War, and Joint Maritime Operations.
+For resident and non-resident graduate degree program students, the academic program consists of a core course, including Theater Security Decision Making, Strategy and War, and Joint Maritime Operations, prescribed academic conferences, and an elective course of study consisting of two elective courses.
+For all other nonresident intermediatelevel programs, the core, academic program consists of Theater Security Decision Making, Strategy and War, and Joint Maritime Operations.

-Primary PME
+Primary PME with JPME

 The curriculum flow is Introduction, Culture of the Navy, Governance of the Navy, How the Navy Thinks About War, How the Navy Plans its Operations, Technology and Warfare in the Maritime Domain, and the Conclusion.
-Designed to develop a shared understanding of Navy capabilities for the joint war fight by the Navy's deck plate-level leaders, the officer and senior enlisted versions share a common, core curriculum, supplemented by some specific focused material.
+Designed to develop a shared understanding of Navy capabilities for the Joint War Fight by the Navy's deck platelevel leaders, the Officer and Senior Enlisted versions share a common, core curriculum, supplemented by some specific focused material.